AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 <h2><a name='1'></a>A Tale of Iterators and Iterables</h2>

 Generators are essentially iterators in disguise.
 Let me explain what that means!
 An iterator can be best explained as a "protocol that defines how to produce a sequence of values from an object".
 That's a bit of a mouthful, and it's probably best to directly have a look at an example.
-You're probably familiar with the for...of loop statement that was introduced in ES6 (not to be confused with the for...in):
+You're probably familiar with the <b>for...of</b> loop statement that was introduced in ES6 (not to be confused with the <b>for...in</b>):

 <pre><code>let nums = [1, 2, 3, 4, 5]